zbengt/zbengt.github.io/_posts/2021-10-27-chatting_with_Pam.md

     1. Look at changes in genetic makeup of crabs (and perhaps _Hematodinium_) over time and space.
     2. Look at gene flow and effective population size of _C. bairdi_ and _C. opilio_ within the EBS.
 Lorenz Hauser did a disease study on the effective population size of [New Zealand red snapper](https://www.pnas.org/content/99/18/11742), and found the effective population size was about 5 orders of magnitude smaller than the population determined from the surveys.
 Determining this for Bering Sea _Chionoecetes_ would answer some fascinating questions about necessary population size and genetic diversity

 - In a previous project involving Chris Siddon and Pam, they found that infected crabs were successfully able to molt.
 Chris has the physiological results, Pam has the PCR results, but they haven't gotten around to uniting the two and writing it up.
-Note: **this sounds like it'd be good and fairly straightforward to do**
+Note: **this sounds like it'd be good and fairly straightforward to do if I, or someone else in the lab, has the time and can coordinate with them**

 - The timeline of _Hematodinium_ infection to mortality hasn't really been established.
 As noted by many, the infection rates is highest for crabs with a new shell condition (i.e. molting within the last 2-12 months), so molting is certainly linked.
 However, it's unclear whether crabs are being _infected_ at molt (plausible, as freshly-molted crabs have a soft and more penetrable carapace), or whether infections are _developing_ at molt (also plausible - the physiological stress of molting is severe, and could let a latent infection develop into a severe one).
 At the moment, we aren't even sure what the route of infection is, so a whole lot is up in the air.